Biggest Pitfalls Program Directors & Faculty Face Preparing Students for the NBCOT® Exam

 Their course is structured, comprehensive, up-to-date, easy to use, and simulates the actual exam: Pass the OT focuses on providing students with a study plan to eliminate guesswork of what to study and simplify complex material through audio recordings, charts, videos, and online timed/untimed tests and accommodation tests.
 They also give students the proper tools to assess their strengths and weaknesses so that they can focus their study efforts.
 With other test preparation services, that provide books and pdf’s, the material simply gives too much information, only a definition without providing a clinical application example, or has test questions on all topics.
 Competitor programs don’t provide enough focus on interventions and this is tremendously important since 50% of the test is intervention based.
 Pass the OT’s web course is quite different.
 They believe in making test preparation as easy as possible for the student by providing visual, auditory, verbal, and kinesthetic reinforcement of the information.

-They offer one-on-One tutoring.
-Unlike a competitor program that offers a 2 day course, Pass the OT has tutors available to assist students throughout their entire study process and assist students as questions arise.
-This enables them to hold students accountable, act as a coach and motivate, reduce test anxiety, test critical thinking, simplify material, and discuss real-life application of material while they are studying it.
-Pass the OT tutors provide students with easy ways to learn material and how to decipher between information that is important or irrelevant.
+They offer one-on-one tutoring.
+Unlike a competitor program that offers a 2-day course, Pass the OT has tutors available to assist students throughout their entire study process and assist students as questions arise.
+This enables them to hold students accountable, act as a coach and motivate, reduce test anxiety, test critical thinking, simplify material, and discuss the real-life application of material while they are studying it.
+Pass the OT tutors provide students with easy ways to learn the material and how to decipher information that is important or irrelevant.
 Their tutors eliminate frustration and help with creating a customized study plan so the student does not have to take the exam multiple times.

 They can quickly identify students that are having difficulty, and provide them with proper support before they take the exam: Too many times students that are having difficulties slip through the cracks and are not given the proper assistance they need before they take the exam.
 Students have a tendency to focus on topics that they know, are good at, or had fieldwork in.
 Pass the OT believes that students should not continue to go over these areas, but to focus on areas that are more challenging and difficult.
 With their sophisticated score tracking, they can quickly identify these type of students and reach out to them to make sure that they receive the proper guidance and tutoring before taking the actual exam, possibly advising them to postpone until they know the student is ready.
 This saves students from failing the exam, which costs them another registration fee and likely a couple months potential salary as a certified OTR® or COTA®.
 This approach helps Pass the OT increase their university partners’ passing rates.